 Check out our article on indoor vs outdoor weed if you want to know more about the differences in each type of plant.

 With outdoor growing, I typically recommend starting with the seedling in the same container that you’ll harvest it in.
 This is similar to how we would seed autoflowering cannabis plants.
 That way, you don’t need to worry about shock issues while the plant is exposed to the elements and other threats to its health.
 Your plant may also experience shock from being brought outside if you went through the vegetative stage indoors.
-That’s why starting the plant outside is a good way to minimize shock.
-The best way to get ahead when growing outdoors is to ensure you have a good weather season and a healthy plant to grow.

 Our free little Harvest Guide will help you determine the best moment to transplant your marijuana plants.
 Download it now!